World leaders congratulate Biden and Harris on election win

 “Welcome back America !” tweeted the mayor of Paris, Anne Hidalgo.

-Congratulations poured in for Biden from world capitals, included in nations governed by leaders who got along with Trump, essentially ignoring his claims that the divisive election race wasn't over.
+Congratulations poured in for Biden from world capitals, including in nations governed by leaders who got along with Trump, essentially ignoring his claims that the divisive election race wasn't over.

 “The Americans have chosen their President.
 Congratulations @JoeBiden and @KamalaHarris!
 We have a lot to do to overcome today’s challenges.
 Let’s work together!” tweeted French President Emmanuel Macron.

-Other leaders who sent congratulations included Germany’s Chancellor Angela Merkel, Egyptian President Abdel-Fattah el-Sissi, Indian Prime Minister Narendra Modi, who’d been known for public displays of bonhomie with Trump. and British Prime Minister Boris Johnson, a Trump ally.
+Other leaders who sent congratulations included Germany’s Chancellor Angela Merkel, NATO Secretary General Jens Stoltenberg, Egyptian President Abdel-Fattah el-Sissi, and Indian Prime Minister Narendra Modi, who’d been known for public displays of bonhomie with Trump.

-Cascading around the globe on social media and live news broadcasts, word of the victory in Pennsylvania that pushed Barack Obama’s former vice president past the threshold of 270 Electoral College votes needed to take over the Oval Office sparked cheers in a Rome coffee bar and celebrations elsewhere.
+Word of the victory in Pennsylvania that pushed Barack Obama’s former vice president past the threshold of 270 Electoral College votes needed to take over the Oval Office cascaded around the globe on social media and live news broadcasts, sparking celebrations in some places and bitter memories elsewhere.

-A city official in Berlin said, “After the birth of my son, the election of Joe Biden is by far the best news of this year.”
+Immediately after the news broke, Iran's information and communications technology minister, Mohammad Javad Azari, tweeted a black-and-white portrait of Gen. Qassem Soleimani, a top Iranian general assassinated in an American drone strike earlier this year.
+He captioned it #End of Trump.

-“Everything won’t get better overnight, but Trump is finally gone!” tweeted the official, Sawsan Chebli.
+The Trump administration imposed unprecedented sanctions on Iran after withdrawing from Tehran’s nuclear deal with world powers in 2018, crippling the country’s economy.
+Tensions between the countries reached a fever pitch with the killing of Soleimani in January.

 “I look forward to working closely together once again to take India-US relations to greater heights,” Modi said.